BryanGabrielAtangana/ai_project_intelligent_taxi_system/README.md

 # Intelligent Taxi Simulator

-An interactive simulation showcasing intelligent autonomous taxis navigating a grid-based city.
-The taxis optimize their movements using pathfinding algorithms like A\* to pick up and drop off passengers, manage battery levels, and recharge at stations when needed.
+**Autonomous Taxi Fleet Simulation for Reinforcement Learning**
+- Architected and built an interactive simulation of an autonomous taxi fleet navigating a grid-based city, designed as a testbed for Reinforcement Learning (RL) strategies.
+- Implemented complex agent logic including A* pathfinding for movement optimization, passenger pick-up/drop-off cycles, and dynamic battery level management with automated recharging.

 ## Features